123456789_123456789_123456789_123456789_123456789_

 'Answer Questions on Ruby Talk' ]

-Finally, make the template and get the result
+Finally, create the \ERB object and get the result

 Community: